Pokémon Trading Card Game: Card types

-Pokémon V and Pokémon VMAX were introduced in Pokémon TCG: Sword and Shield; they grant 2 and 3 Prize cards when "Knocked Out," respectively.
-Pokémon V are Basic Pokémon that evolve into Pokémon VMAX.
-Later mechanics also introduced in the Sword and Shield series are V-Union, which are 1 "unified" card with multiple attacks/Abilities form from 4 separate cards that grants 3 Prize cards when "Knocked Out"; and 2-Prize-card-cost VSTAR mechanic that features special VSTAR Powers that can be used only once per game.
-VSTAR offers an alternative evolution of Pokémon V besides Pokémon VMAX but does not necessarily intends to supersede the latter.
-Radiant Pokémon were introduced in the English set Pokémon TCG: Astral Radiance, and are restricted to only being able to have one Radiant Pokémon in your deck.
+Other Pokémon attributes include Owner's Pokémon, Baby Pokémon, Crystal Pokémon, Dark Pokémon, Light Pokémon, Team Magma's cards, Team Aqua's cards, δ Delta Species, Pokémon Prime, Pokémon SP, Restored Pokémon, Team Plasma cards, Ancient Trait, Ultra Beasts, Single Strike, Rapid Strike, Fusion Strike, Ancient, and Future cards.

+Trainer cards perform various effects to affect the game, including but not limited to: drawing cards, healing Pokémon, discarding Energy from opposing Pokémon, or retrieving cards from the discard pile.
+Before the Diamond & Pearl series, all cards that were not Pokémon or Energy were considered Trainer cards.
+Afterward, Trainer cards were subdivided into three categories, Item, Stadium, and Supporter.
+Item cards directly affect the battling Pokémon and include the subcategory Pokémon Tool cards to attach to a Pokémon and provide for different effects.
+Stadium cards provide global effects both players can use, usually once per turn.
+Supporter cards have considerably the strongest effects, but they are limited to one per turn.
+Starting with Scarlet & Violet, Pokémon Tool cards are considered as a separate category from Item cards; existing Pokémon Tool cards have received errata to conform to this change.
+ACE SPEC Trainer cards have powerful unique effects but only one ACE SPEC card is allowed in the deck.

 Energy cards are attached to Pokémon in play to power their attacks.
-Only one Energy card may be attached per turn, unless a player possesses a card that specifies otherwise.
-There are two categories of Energy cards: basic Energy and Special Energy.
-The nine different basic Energy types which correspond to Pokémon card types are Grass, Fire, Water, Lightning, Psychic, Fighting, Darkness, Metal, and Fairy.
-The Dragon type do not have their corresponding basic Energy card and instead use multiple types of Energy cards.
-Basic Energy cards fulfill costs for attacking and retreating and don't have additional effects, while Special Energy cards have additional usages.
+Only one Energy card may be attached per turn, unless a player has an effect that specifies otherwise.
+There are two categories of Energy cards: Basic Energy and Special Energy.
+The nine different Basic Energy types which correspond to Pokémon card types are Grass, Fire, Water, Lightning, Psychic, Fighting, Darkness, Metal, and Fairy.
+The Dragon type does not have a corresponding Basic Energy card, and instead uses multiple types of Energy cards.
+Basic Energy cards fulfill costs for attacking and retreating and don't have additional effects, while most Special Energy cards have additional effects.
 Most attacks require a certain type and amount of Energy.
-If the attack has a Colorless Energy requirement, then that requirement can be met by any Energy card.
+If the attack has a Colorless Energy requirement, that requirement can be met by any Energy card.
+Any amount of Basic Energy can be put in the deck, but only four of each special energy can be put in, just like Trainer and Pokémon cards.

-Trainer cards perform various functions to affect the game, for example healing Pokémon, discarding Energy from opposing Pokémon, or retrieving cards from the discard pile.
-Before the Diamond & Pearl expansion, all cards that were not Pokémon or Energy were considered Trainer cards.
-Trainers have since been subdivided into categories.
-Item cards directly affect the battling Pokémon, Pokémon Tool cards are attached to a Pokémon and modify their features, Stadium cards stay in play when you play it.
-Supporter cards have strong effects, but only one can be played per turn.